This post contains affiliate links. Read the full disclosure here.

 And while much of the museum is open air, there are also several indoor exhibits about Norway’s history and culture.

-If you’re traveling with kids, this is a perfect Olso museum to visit.
+If you’re traveling with kids, this is a perfect Oslo museum to visit.
 They’ll love all the open space to run around in and the farm animals you can see.
 Plus, if you visit on the weekend they have special activities kids will love, like fairytale stories and doing old-fashioned chores.

 Viking Ship Museum

 Note: The Viking Ship Museum is currently closed for renovation.
-It will reopen as the Museum of the Viking Age in 2026.
+It will reopen as the Museum of the Viking Age in 2027.

 The Viking Ship Museum, also on the Bygdรธy Peninsula, has long been one of Oslo’s most popular museums.
 The main things to see there were three Viking ships on display.
-The museum is currently closed, but when it reopens in 2026 as the Museum of the Viking Age, it will display not just the favorite Viking ships, but also more information about and objects from the Vikings.
+The museum is currently closed, but when it reopens in 2027 as the Museum of the Viking Age, it will display not just the favorite Viking ships, but also more information about and objects from the Vikings.

 Fram Museum